netural-engineering/clawPDF/README.md

 # Changelog

 ## v0.8.4 (2021.09.06)
+- Updated the hash algorithm to SHA256.
+- Updated to a secure random number generator.

+## v0.8.4 (2021.09.06)

 The PDF printer was modified to send documents to the Vivellio project backend to be assigned to a single patient.